 - If you don’t pay the collection agency, your loan will be dealt with by the Swedish Enforcement Agency.
 This will prevent you from taking loans in the future.

-Worst case scenario is that you become registered as indebted by the Swedish Enforcement Agency.
-This could severely affect your ability to secure a loan in the future, or even enter a legally binding contract.
+The worst case scenario is that you become registered as indebted by the Swedish Enforcement Agency.
+This could severely affect your ability to secure a loan in the future or even enter a legally binding contract.
 Why?
-Because the Swedish Enforcement Agency is a part of how Swedish companies make sure that people are economically fit to enter contracts.
-So make sure that you can actually repay.
+Because the Swedish Enforcement Agency is a part of how Swedish companies ensure that people are economically fit to enter contracts.
+So make sure that you can repay.
 Kronofogden.